-- High ranking CIA officials, up to and including then-CIA Director Gina Haspel, were made aware of the Hunter Biden statement prior to its approval and publication.8 Because several former senior intelligence officials signed the statement, the PCRB sent the draft statement to the CIA's then-Chief Operating Officer (COO) Andrew Makridis, who said he subsequently informed then-Director Haspel or then-Deputy Director Vaughn Frederick Bishop that the statement would be published soon.9 Senior CIA leadership had an opportunity at that time to slow down the CIA's process for reviewing publication submissions and ensure that such an extraordinary statement was properly vetted.10 - Some of the statement's signatories, including Michael Morell, were on active contract with the CIA at the time of the Hunter Biden statement's publication.11 Throughout the course of the Committees' investigation, the signatories claimed to not have had access to any classified information when asserting that the allegations surrounding Hunter Biden's laptop had "all the hallmarks" of Russian disinformation.12 However, at the time of the statement's publication, at least two signatories-Morell and former CIA Inspector General David Buckley-were on the CIA's payroll as contractors.
+- High ranking CIA officials, up to and including then-CIA Director Gina Haspel, were made aware of the Hunter Biden statement prior to its approval and publication.
+Because several former senior intelligence officials signed the statement, the PCRB sent the draft statement to the CIA's then-Chief Operating Officer (COO) Andrew Makridis, who said he subsequently informed then-Director Haspel or then-Deputy Director Vaughn Frederick Bishop that the statement would be published soon.
+Senior CIA leadership had an opportunity at that time to slow down the CIA's process for reviewing publication submissions and ensure that such an extraordinary statement was properly vetted.
+10 - Some of the statement's signatories, including Michael Morell, were on active contract with the CIA at the time of the Hunter Biden statement's publication.

+Throughout the course of the Committees' investigation, the signatories claimed to not have had access to any classified information when asserting that the allegations surrounding Hunter Biden's laptop had "all the hallmarks" of Russian disinformation.

+However, at the time of the statement's publication, at least two signatories-Morell and former CIA Inspector General David Buckley-were on the CIA's payroll as contractors.
 Due to purported operational concerns, the CIA declined to declassify the entire universe of signatories who were on active contract.
-In addition, some signatories to the Hunter Biden statement also had special "Green Card" access to the CIA at the time of the statement's publication, allowing them to gain entry to secure CIA facilities. - After publication of the Hunter Biden statement, CIA employees internally expressed concern about the statement's politicized content, acknowledging it was not "helpful to the Agency in the long run."13 At least one employee found it "[i]nteresting to see what was submitted and approved" when discussing media talking points that the statement's co-author, former Senior Intelligence Service Officer Marc Polymeropoulos, submitted related to the statement.14 When discussing Polymeropoulos's talking points, another CIA official stated, "It appears [Polymeropoulos] is actively involved in a pro-Biden campaign and may be disclosing classified information in his
+In addition, some signatories to the Hunter Biden statement also had special "Green Card" access to the CIA at the time of the statement's publication, allowing them to gain entry to secure CIA facilities. - After publication of the Hunter Biden statement, CIA employees internally expressed concern about the statement's politicized content, acknowledging it was not "helpful to the Agency in the long run."
+At least one employee found it "[i]nteresting to see what was submitted and approved" when discussing media talking points that the statement's co-author, former Senior Intelligence Service Officer Marc Polymeropoulos, submitted related to the statement.
+When discussing Polymeropoulos's talking points, another CIA official stated, "It appears [Polymeropoulos] is actively involved in a pro-Biden campaign and may be disclosing classified information in his thing. . . .
+The general rule of thumb or the general procedure was anything written by a former senior, I would alert the director or the deputy director, depending on the day and who was available, and then the process would move forward. . . .
+I would have stepped across the hall and said, here's an article.
+It's come from the Prepublication Classification Review Board.
+They said there is no classified in it.
+It's going to run.").

 8 See Transcribed Interview of Andrew Makridis at 13-16 (Apr.
 10, 2024) (hereinafter "Makridis Interview").
-9 Id.